 Black Friday and Cyber Monday have traditionally anchored the most important time of the year for eCommerce businesses.
-As the unofficial start of the gift-giving season, Cyber Week-the five-day span between Thanksgiving and Cyber Monday-has long been a boon for retailers who do most of their business online.
-And 2020 was no different.
-Bolstered by the COVID-19 pandemic and its impact on consumer spending habits, the busiest shopping weekend of the year soared to new heights last year.
-With numerous big-box retailers closing brick-and-mortar locations on Thanksgiving Day and health administrations advising against shopping in person, a historic number of consumers took to the web to take advantage of the giant sales Cyber Week is known for.
+As the unofficial start of the gift-giving season, Cyber Week—the five-day span between Thanksgiving and Cyber Monday—has long been a boon for retailers who do most of their business online.
+And 2021 was no different.
+Bolstered by the COVID-19 pandemic and its impact on consumer spending habits, the busiest shopping weekend of the year has soared to new heights in the past couple of years.
+A historic number of consumers took to the web to take advantage of the giant sales Cyber Week is known for.

 So how did your brand stack up this past holiday shopping season?
 Were you able to reap the benefits of the unprecedented Cyber Week eCommerce sales traffic?
 Or does your performance leave a lot to be desired?